cfangmeier/VFPIX-telescope-PCB/ReadMe.md

 How this repository is organized
 --------------------------------
-As far as we know, no repository has been used.
-All the layouts we have were kept in ZIP files.
-This repository therefore tries to collect all the previous states and provides the most recent release.
+As far as we know, no repository had been used previously for Telescope PCB designs.
+All the layouts were kept in ZIP files.
+This repository tries to collect all the previous states and provide the most recent release.

 The branches are:
 * **master:** As usual, contains the latest state